The Hermitian Distance degree of an Algebraic Variety: The HD discriminant

 \subsection{Complex evolute}

 Here we present known properties of the ED discriminant of a real algebraic curve.
-Then we apply similar ideas to the case of the HD discriminant of an algebraic curve. \paragraph{}
+We then apply similar ideas to the case of the HD discriminant of an algebraic curve.

-Let us recall that a \emph{osculating circle} of a curve $X\subseteq\R^2$ is a circle that is tangent to the curve at a regular point and has the same curvature in the same direction as the curve at the point of tangency.
+Let us recall that an \emph{osculating circle} of a curve $X\subseteq\R^2$ is a circle that is tangent to the curve at a regular point and has the same curvature in the same direction as the curve at the point of tangency.
 Two simple examples of osculating circles are shown in Figure~\ref{oscfig}.

 We are ready to state the definition of the evolute of a real algebraic curve, a rigorous introduction can be found in \cite{bg1992}, other works about the more general concept of \emph{Focal loci} are \cite{c1998,ct2007}.